Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

 So far, we have ignored layer normalization.
-However, its effect has been shown to be neutralizable by \citet{chiang-cholak-2022-overcoming}.
-We restate their result below in a form tailored to our setting: \begin{proposition} If a $\ptl$ formula $\tlf$ can be simulated by a transformer without layer normalization, then it can also be simulated by a transformer with layer normalization. \end{proposition} \begin{proof} For each dimension $d$, we introduce a mirror dimension whose value is the additive inverse (i.e., negation) of the original.
-This ensures that all positions in the sequence share the same mean and variance across dimensions.
-With this structure, we can choose the parameters of layer normalization such that the operation becomes the identity function (i.e., has no effect).
-Thus, the presence of layer normalization does not affect the representational power of the transformer. \end{proof}
+We now show that its presence does not affect the representational power of transformers. \begin{proposition} If a $\ptl$ formula $\tlf$ can be simulated by a transformer without layer normalization, then it can also be simulated by a transformer with layer normalization. \end{proposition} \begin{proof} Let $\vx$ be a vector.
+Layer normalization is defined as follows:

+where $\mu$ and $\sigma$ are the mean and standard deviation of the elements in $\vx$, $\gamma$ and $\beta$ are parameters, and $\epsilon$ is a small constant for numerical stability.